-Nothing is better than seeing the fish first, casting across the line of the guy in front, and forcing him to watch your fly get eaten while he is in effect, locked into the drift he was originally in.
+Nothing is better than seeing the fish before your fishing partner, and then casting across their fly line, and forcing him to watch your fly get eaten while they are ‘in effect’, locked into the drift they were in, unable to recast.

 En garde, bitch!

 Touché is meaner than en garde.
 Touché is when someone does en garde over your line, but you lift and wreck both drifts.

 Mutually assured destruction between fishing mates, is where this whole debacle ends.